 The Inclusionary Housing Program (IHP) is designed to preserve and promote affordable housing within neighborhoods where zoning has been modified to encourage new development.
 The Division of Inclusionary Housing administers the following programs:

-Voluntary Inclusionary Housing (VIH), enacted in 1987, where applicable, enables a development to receive a density bonus in return for the new construction, substantial rehabilitation, or preservation of permanently affordable housing.
+In areas where the Voluntary Inclusionary Housing (VIH) Program, enacted in 1987, is applicable (R-10 Districts, IH Designated Areas and Special Districts), a development may receive a density bonus in return for the new construction, substantial rehabilitation, or preservation of permanently affordable housing.

 Mandatory Inclusionary Housing (MIH), enacted in March 2016, requires a share of new housing in medium- and high-density areas that are rezoned to promote new housing production—whether rezoned as part of a city neighborhood plan or a private rezoning application—to be permanently affordable.

-Privately Financed Affordable Senior Housing (PFASH), facilitates Affordable Independent Residences for Seniors (AIRS) in privately-financed developments throughout the City.
+The Inclusionary Housing Program administers the Privately Financed Affordable Senior Housing (PFASH) program to facilitate Affordable Independent Residences for Seniors (AIRS) in privately-financed developments throughout the City.
 AIRS enables zoning allowances permitted under the NYC Zoning Resolution to encourage the creation of affordable housing for households with seniors 62 years of age or older.

 The Inclusionary Housing Sites Map provides information on Inclusionary Housing (IH) projects to the public.
 The map allows users to locate IH projects, which are called generating sites in the Voluntary Inclusionary Housing (VIH) program, or MIH Sites in the Mandatory Inclusionary Housing (MIH) program, and contain permanently affordable IH apartments.
 The map also displays the sites that have received IH floor area compensation from VIH generating sites; these are called compensated developments in the VIH program.